The Online Queue Management System That Will Revolutionize .gov

 Thanks to the service selection, government agents have the chance to prep for each visitor.
 If there are any forms that employees need to gather or other prep to accomplish beforehand that will make the appointment go smoothly, then they have ample time to get it done.
 Citizens will appreciate the efficiency and the speed of a well-organized office.

-Communication is a two-way street with the queue management system.
+Communication is a two-way street with the online queue system.
 Employees can send messages via the dashboard.
 They have the option of placing a call, sending a text, or shooting off an email.
 The latter two forms of communication increase your chances of reaching the citizens who plan to come in that day.
 Send notifications that alert visitors about delays, backed up schedules, and appointment times.

 The citizenry can reach out, as well.
 Rather than losing their place in the virtual queue because they’re running late, they can send a message.
 Visitors can also reschedule their appointments for a different day and make inquiries about the forms they need to bring.